Østensjø Line: Conversion to metro

 The metro project involved a significant extension of the Østensjø Line.
 The first part of the extension was built as a tramway; work on the 1.4 km section to Bøler commenced in 1957.
 This included construction of the first tunnel on the Østensjø Line and resulted in Oppsal Station being moved.
 The tracks were rearranged at Brynseng where the Lambertseters Line's inbound track was placed under the Østensjø Line's outbound track to avoid a level crossing.
 Between Brynseng and Høyenhall a four-track bridge was built over the Trunk Line.
 The first revenue trams ran to Bøler from 20 July 1958.
 During parts the 1960s, the Østensjø Line was also served by Line 3.

 The original metro plans had not called for the Østensjø Line to run further than to Bøler.
 As housing development was gradually forcing its way further south in Nordstrand, the municipal council saw the need for extensions to the line.
 The section from Bøler to Borgerud was approved on 8 March 1963 and construction started immediately.
 The section from Borgerud to Skullerud was approved of on 31 January 1964.
 The total costs of the line from Helsfyr to Skullerud ended at 39 million Norwegian krone.

 With the conversion to metro standard, the Østensjø Line was converted to having third rail power supply, the platform height was raised and the platforms lengthened to 110 m to handle six-car trains.
 All level crossings were removed.
 The Lambertseter Line was the first line of the Oslo Metro when it opened on 22 May 1966.
-Instead of following the Vålerenga Line to the city center, it instead followed the Common Tunnel from Brynseng to Jernbanetorget.
+Instead of following the Vålerenga Line to the city centre, it instead followed the Common Tunnel from Brynseng to Jernbanetorget.
 From 19 June 1967 Line 3 stopped being linked with the Lilleaker Line and only ran to Jernbanetorget.
 The line was closed during the evening of 25 October.
 From 28 October 1967, the line was connected to the metro and T1000 started being used on the service.
 The three days were used to remove the balloon loop at Bøler and connect the line to the Common Tunnel.
 The extension from Bøler to Skullerud opened on 26 November 1967.